ebtehal-38/robotic-arm/README.md

-# robotic-arm

-Arm cutting installation
-The arm pieces were installed using the Blender program and the method of its installation consists of:
-First: The base was installed to give the body stability

-Second: The second piece was installed that fixed the base so that the rest of the pieces would be installed on it
+ Base , waist, Arm0 , cutout required

+Arm01, Gripper

+At first, the base (Base) is prepared and the engine is added from V

+The center of the piece, and then the piece (waist) is installed above

+The first piece and making sure that the circles fit together

-Third: The piece has been installed to reach the desired shape
+And the second piece is connected to the motor

+Prepare the arm (Arm01) by adding the motor in the box designated for it and

-Finally, install the arm piece
+.
+(Installed with the arm (Arm02) and piece No. (Gripper))

+After installing the piece